jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

     initial_state = project.factory.blank_state(addr=start_addr)
 ```

 Now it's time to make our symbolic bitvector and choose where to store it.
 I chose an address in the stack, `0xffffcc80` but you can choose any address in the stack, it's not important.
 Here we initialize `password_length` to 32 because, as we have seen while reversing in the previous post, we know that this program wants a 32 byte long string.
-Remember that when we are creating a symbolic bitvector for a string the length of the bitvector will be the length of the string in byte (32 in this case) multiplied by 8 (you know there are 8 bits in a byte right?)
+Remember that when we are creating a symbolic bitvector its length is expressed in bits, so for a symbolic string the length of the bitvector will be the length of the string expressed in bytes (32 in this case) multiplied by 8 (you know there are 8 bits in a byte right?)

 ```
 password_length = 32 # amount of characters that compose the string